ALEXANDRA TEMPUS

 May 2020

-The mushrooming American West has long grappled with the twin concerns of rapid growth and dwindling water supply.
-Now, in the midst of an historic megadrought predicted to last many more years, the issue grows increasingly urgent.
+The American West has long grappled with rapid growth and limited water supply.
+Now, with its historic megadrought meets the nation's biggest population boom.

 THIS LAND IS WHOSE LAND?